 Interesting Ant Species for Ant-keeping in My Living Ant World

-There are more than thirteen thousand ant species and I can admit that I and my team have been keeping more than 500 of them over the years including harvester ants, carpenter ants, crazy ants, army ants, weever ants, leaf cutter ants, bullet ants, marauder ants and many more, that's why we named the Best Ants UK Blog: Welcome to My Living Ant World.
+There are more than thirteen thousand ant species.
+I can admit that I and my team have been keeping and selling more than 300 of them over the years including harvester ants, carpenter ants, crazy ants, army ants, weever ants, leaf cutter ants, bullet ants, marauder ants and many more, that's why we named the Best Ants UK Blog: Welcome to My Living Ant World.

-Once you understand the nature of these lovely creatures it's a simple and joyful journey keeping any ant species no matter the requirements towards their feeding, habitat etc. Everything is possible, indeed.
+Once you understand the nature of these unique creatures it's a simple and joyful journey keeping any ant species no matter the requirements towards their feeding, habitat etc. Everything is possible, indeed.

 The oldest colony we are still looking after is a 17-year-old Messor Barbarus colony and they are doing great.
 I started that colony to prove to my friends that the harvester ants can survive without live food so I never fed them anything but mites-free seeds and sweets occasionally.
 I have never hibernated them as well, that was another part of the bet I did make with a few of my ant fellas.
 I keep them in my office where the temperature is not too different from your house temperature, between 18 and 26 degrees Celsius during the summer and between 15 and 22 degrees Celsius during the winter months.